JMiko/xbmc-tvalacarta/video/pelisalacarta/readme.txt

 peliscalacarta is an XBMC plugin created with spanish "on demand" movie websites on mind, showing them as channels.

-Using it you can see videos published on these sites:
+Using it you can see videos published on sites like:

     * Cinetube
     * SeriesYonkis